ThioJoe/YT-Spammer-Purge/README.md

   * *Experimental*: Scan a **community post**
 * Automatic deletion of all found comments (after confirmation), as well as the option to ban them
 * Options to instead Report spam comments or 'Hold For Review'
-* Ability to create config file to skip pre-set options
+* Ability to create a config file to skip pre-set options
 * Rich text log files
 * 'Recovery Mode' option to re-instate previously deleted comments
 * Displays "match samples" after printing comments list to easily spot false positives
-* Ability to exclude selected authors before deletion / reporting
+* Ability to exclude selected authors before deletion/reporting

 ## Purpose